bsmith89/longev-mgen/doc/submission.md

 |                                                |       |          |       |          |
 +------------------------------------------------+-------+----------+-------+----------+

-: Table: Summary of variant specific features in two highly similar MAGs
+: Table 2: Summary of variant specific features in two highly similar MAGs

 ^1^ in Mbp \
 ^2^ unique